Microsoft kept PC partners in dark about Surface

 HP declined to comment on whether it was given advance notice of the Surface, as did Dell.
 A Dell spokesman said, "We remain committed partners to Microsoft.
 We remain committed to Windows 8, and we will have a Slate product at the time of launch."

-Another Asian PC maker, China's Lenovo Group Ltd, also declined to comment expect to say "Microsoft has been and will continue to be one of Lenovo's most valued partners."
+Another Asian PC maker, China's Lenovo Group Ltd (0992.HK), also declined to comment expect to say "Microsoft has been and will continue to be one of Lenovo's most valued partners."

-Microsoft has not revealed how much it will charge for the two Surface tablets it unveiled on Monday, one running a processor designed by ARM Holdings and one with a chip built by Intel.
+Microsoft has not revealed how much it will charge for the two Surface tablets it unveiled on Monday, one running a processor designed by ARM Holdings ARM.L and one with a chip built by Intel (INTC.O).

 While the former would likely compete with the iPad, the latter may compete with the so-called Ultrabook, a generation of lightweight laptops designed by Intel.
 Ballmer said only that the tablets would be competitive in price with rival products.